 While Norfleet was pursuing his own conmen, he was instrumental in the arrest of Lou Blonger, king of the bunco kingpins.
 In Denver Blonger ran a sting involving a fake telegraph office and a fake betting parlor that would have made Newman and Redford tap their noses knowingly.
 (Photo from Wikipedia.)

-Norfleet was congratulated by William J. Burns, known as “America’s Sherlock Holmes” and head of the Justice Department’s Bureau of Investigation (predecessor of the FBI).
+Norfleet was congratulated by William J. Burns, who was known as “America’s Sherlock Holmes” and was head of the Justice Department’s Bureau of Investigation (predecessor of the FBI).
 (Photo from Norfleet.)

 J. Frank Norfleet became a popular public speaker as he promoted his book.
 In 1924 he spoke at the church of another J. Frank (Norris): First Baptist Church.

-J. Frank Norfleet, who was born during the Civil War and died during the Vietnam War, lived to age 102.
+James Franklin Norfleet, who was born during the Civil War and died during the Vietnam War, lived to age 102.
+He died on October 15, 1967—fifty years ago today.
 Although he carried a gun and more than once was tempted to use it, he always, as his wife had implored him, brought them in alive.